Double Robust Bayesian Inference on Average Treatment Effects: Setup and Implementation

-The parameter of interest is the ATE given by $\chi_0=\mathbb{E}_0[Y_i(1)-Y_i(0)]$, where $\mathbb{E}_0[\cdot]$ denotes the expectation under $P_0$.
-For its identification, we impose the following standard assumption of unconfoundedness and overlap \citep{heckman1998matching,imbens2004,imbens2015causal}. \begin{assumption} (i) $(Y_i(0),Y_i(1)) ~ \indep ~ D_i \mid X_i$ and (ii) there exists $\bar\pi>0$ such that $\bar\pi <\pi_0(x)< 1-\bar\pi$ for all $x$ in the support of $F_0$. \end{assumption} We introduce additional notations from the Bayesian perspective, following the similar setup from \cite{ray2020causal}.
+The parameter of interest is the ATE given by $\tau_0=\mathbb{E}_0[Y_i(1)-Y_i(0)]$, where $\mathbb{E}_0[\cdot]$ denotes the expectation under $P_0$.
+For its identification, we impose the following standard assumption of unconfoundedness and overlap \citep{rosenbaum1984,imbens2004,imbens2015causal}. \begin{assumption} (i) $(Y_i(0),Y_i(1)) ~ \indep ~ D_i \mid X_i$ and (ii) there exists $\bar\pi>0$ such that $\bar\pi <\pi_0(x)< 1-\bar\pi$ for all $x$ in the support of $F_0$. \end{assumption} We introduce additional notations from the Bayesian perspective, following the similar setup from \cite{ray2020causal}.
 For the purpose of assigning prior distributions to $(\pi, m)$ in the Bayesian procedure, it is convenient to transform them by a link function.
-We consider the logistic function $\Psi(t)=1/(1+e^{-t})$ here.
+We make use of the Logistic function $\Psi(t)=1/(1+e^{-t})$ here.
 Specifically, we consider the reparametrization of $(\pi, m, f)$ given by $\eta=(\eta^{\pi},\eta^m,\eta^f)$.
-We index the probability model by $P_{\eta}$ consistent with the notation that describes the underlying statistical experiment in the first paragraph of this section, where
+We index the probability model as $P_{\eta}$, in line with the notation introduced at the first paragraph of this section, where